sand32/s10n/content/projects/embers/index.md

 - Groups, including leader management and seamless restoration in the event of service or connection failure
 - Guilds, including ranks, rank-based permissions, general and officer chat, {{< tooltip text="Guild Master: the top-most rank in any guild which holds absolute power over the structure of the guild." >}}GM{{< /tooltip >}}&nbsp;transfer, etc.
 - Raids (comprised of multiple normal groups)
-- {{< tooltip text="Looking For Group / Looking For More: a common abbreviation in genre parlance for the process of formulating a group" >}}LFG/LFM{{< /tooltip >}}, allowing players to find and join group or find new group members based on desired activities and roles
+- {{< tooltip text="Looking For Group / Looking For More: a common abbreviation in genre parlance for the process of formulating a group" >}}LFG/LFM{{< /tooltip >}}, allowing players to find and join groups or find new group members based on desired activities and roles
 - Friends and Block lists, allowing players to manage 1-to-1 relationships in-game
 - Mail, including both the in-game postal service as well as invites for the aforementioned features
 - Cross-Zone player status, being the only non-zone-specific back-end we have, the social service also propagates player status changes including social status (Online/Away/Do Not Disturb), role/specialization, level, location, etc.